- January 19, 2024

 - The art and sound design are exceptional, creating a visually stunning and immersive experience.

-- The platforming can feel clunky and inconsistent, leading to frustrating trial-and-error gameplay.
+- Platforming controls can feel imprecise and inconsistent, leading to frustrating trial-and-error gameplay in certain sections.

 story